mesosphere/dcos-docs-site/pages/services/nifi/0.2.0-1.5.0/install/index.md

 After specifying a custom name for your instance, it can be reached using the `dcos nifi` CLI commands or directly over HTTP as described below.

-**Note:** The service name cannot be changed after initial install.
-Changing the service name would require installing a new instance of the service against the new name, then copying over any data as necessary to the new instance.
+<p class="message--important"><strong>IMPORTANT: </strong>The service name cannot be changed after initial install.
+Changing the service name would require installing a new instance of the service against the new name, then copying over any data as necessary to the new instance.</p>

 ## Installing into folders